crawler64/moodle_Shibboleth_Downloader/README.md

 - `username` : your_Username
 - `password` : your_Password
 - `root_dir` : The root directory for where the files are to be stored
-- `url` : URL for moodle authentication
+- `moodle_url` : URL for moodle authentication / Where you type in your credentials
+- `shibboleth_url` : URL for the shibboleth server

 All the files are stored in their respective directories inside the `root_dir` with the names as in moodle.